algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 The alternative rounding modes are also useful in diagnosing numerical instability.
 If the results of a subroutine vary substantially between rounding to the positive and negative infinities, then it indicates susceptibility to round-off errors.
 Is a better test than switching all computations to a lower precision and checking whether the result changed by too much, because the default rounding to nearest results in the right "expected" value given enough averaging: statistically, half of the time they are rounding up and the other are rounding down, so they cancel each other.

-Note that while most operations with real numbers are commutative and assotiative, their rounding errors are not: even the result of $(x+y+z)$ depends on the order of summation.
+Note that while most operations with real numbers are commutative and associative, their rounding errors are not: even the result of $(x+y+z)$ depends on the order of summation.
 Compilers are not allowed to produce non-spec-compliant results, so this disables some potential optimizations that involve rearranging operands.
 You can disable this strict compliance with the `-ffast-math` flag in GCC and Clang, although you need to be aware that this lets compilers sometimes choose less precise computation paths.

 It seems surprising to expect this guarantee from hardware that performs complex calculations such as natural logarithms and square roots, but this is it: you guaranteed to get the highest precision possible from all operations.
 This makes it remarkably easy to analyze round-off errors, as we will see in a bit.